No expiration date

 The Plaça Sant Jaume has been the city's political center almost since its inception.
 Today the Plaça Sant Jaume is an open space, a "lung" in the middle of the Gothic Quarter.
 The square is the site of the most important buildings in the lives of Barcelona and Catalonia: City Hall and the Palau de la Generalitat.

-• Plaza del Pi
+• Placeta del Pi

 A Gothic basilica and the two picturesque squares that surround it form one of the most enchanting corners of the Gothic Quarter.
 The old cemeteries that surrounded the 14th-century church are now small squares where painters and artisans exhibit their works.